Running specialty shops have been the foundation of the running industry since the 1970s.

 8. Group runs and special events.

 Specialty running shops offer group runs and special events on a regular basis.
 Sporting goods stores offer fly fishing demos and great deals on pro sports jerseys.
-Photo: Boulder Running Company
+Photo: Columbus Running Company by James DeCamp

 9. Unparalleled customer service!

 Passionate, knowledgeable runners work at running stores.
 That's one of reasons Fleet Feet Syracuse was named the 2012 Running Store of the Year by Competitor and Formula4Media.
 Photo: Jana Birchum/Formula4Media